byjg/php-anydataset-db/docs/cache.md

   - `['param' => 'value']` and `['param' => 'value2']` will result in two distinct cache entries.

 - **Key uniqueness:** If you use the same cache key for different SQL statements, they will not be differentiated.
 This may lead to unexpected results.
+Always use distinct base cache keys for different queries.

 - **Cache invalidation:** The library does not automatically invalidate cache entries when data changes.
 You need to manage cache invalidation yourself by: